 \section{Distribution of boundary points of expansion}

-In this section we study the distribution of the boundary points of any phase of expansion.
+In this section, we study the distribution of the boundary points of any phase of expansion.
 We first introduce the notion of integration of polynomials along the boundaries of various phases of expansion, which we then use as a main tool.
-We launch the following definition in that regard.
+In that regard, we start with the following definition.